-Although these studies generally showed good agreement between the past projections and subsequent observations, this type of analysis is complicated because the scenarios of future radiative forcing used in earlier projections do not precisely match the actual radiative forcings that subsequently occurred.
-Mismatches between the projections and subsequent observations could be due to incorrectly projected radiative forcings (e.g., aerosol emissions, greenhouse gas concentrations or volcanic eruptions that were not included), an incorrect modelled response to those forcings, or both.
+Although these studies generally showed good agreement between past projections and subsequent observations, this type of analysis is complicated because the scenarios of future radiative forcing used in earlier projections do not precisely match the actual radiative forcings that subsequently occurred.
+Mismatches between the projections and subsequent observations could be due to incorrectly projected radiative forcings (e.g., aerosol emissions, GHG concentrations or volcanic eruptions that were not included), an incorrectly modelled response to those forcings, or both.
 Alternatively, agreement between projections and observations may be fortuitous due to a compensating balance of errors, for example, too low climate sensitivity but too strong radiative forcings.

 One approach to partially correct for mismatches between the forcings used in the projections and the forcings that actually occurred is described by Hausfather et al. (2020).
-Model projections of global surface temperature and estimated radiative forcings were taken from several historical studies, along with the baseline no-policy scenarios from the first four IPCC assessment reports.
-These model projections of temperature and radiative forcing are then compared to (a) the observed change in temperature through time over the projection period, and (b) the observed change in temperature relative to the observationally-estimated radiative forcing over the projection period (Figure 1.9; data from Hausfather et al. (2020)).
+Model projections of global surface temperature and estimated radiative forcings were taken from several historical studies, along with the baseline ‘no-policy’ scenarios from the first four IPCC assessment reports.
+These model projections of temperature and radiative forcing are then compared to (i) the observed change in temperature through time over the projection period, and (ii) the observed change in temperature relative to the observationally estimated radiative forcing over the projection period (Figure 1.9; data from Hausfather et al., 2020).

 Although this approach has limitations when the modelled forcings differ greatly from the forcings subsequently experienced, they were generally able to project actual future global warming when the mismatches between forecast and observed radiative forcings are accounted for.
-For example, the Scenario B presented in Hansen et al. (1988) projected around 50% more warming than has been observed during the 1988–2017 period, but this is largely because it overestimated subsequent radiative forcings.
-Similarly, while the FAR (IPCC, 1990a) projected a higher rate of global surface temperature warming than has been observed, this is largely because it overestimated future greenhouse gas concentrations: the FAR’s projected increase in total anthropogenic forcing between 1990 and 2017 was 1.6 W m-2, while the observational estimate of actual forcing during that period is 1.1 W m-2 (Dessler and Forster, 2018).
-Under these actual forcings, the change in temperature in the FAR aligns with observations (Hausfather et al., 2020).
+For example, Scenario B presented in Hansen et al. (1988) projected around 50% more warming than has been observed during the 1988–2017 period, but this is largely because it overestimated subsequent radiative forcings.
+Similarly, while FAR (IPCC, 1990a) projected a higher rate of global surface temperature warming than has been observed, this is largely because it overestimated future GHG concentrations: FAR’s projected increase in total anthropogenic forcing between 1990 and 2017 was 1.6 W m–2, while the observational estimate of actual forcing during that period is 1.1 W m–2 (Dessler and Forster, 2018).
+Under these actual forcings, the change in temperature in FAR aligns with observations (Hausfather et al., 2020).

 [START FIGURE 1.9 HERE]

 Assessing past projections of global temperature change.
 Projected temperature change post-publication on a temperature vs time (1970–2020, top panel) and temperature vs radiative forcing (1970–2017, bottom panel) basis for a selection of prominent climate model projections (taken from Hausfather et al., 2020).
 Model projections (using global surface air temperature, GSAT) are compared to temperature observations (using global mean surface temperature, GMST) from HadCRUT5 (black) and anthropogenic forcings (through 2017) from Dessler and Forster (2018), and have a baseline generated from the first five years of the projection period.
-Projections shown are: Manabe (1970), Rasool and Schneider (1971), Broecker (1975), Nordhaus (1977), Hansen et al. (1981, H81), Hansen et al. (1988, H88), Manabe and Stouffer (1993), along with the Energy Balance Model (EBM) projections from the FAR, SAR and TAR, and the multi-model mean projection using CMIP3 simulations of the Special Reports on Emission Scenarios (SRES) A1B scenario from AR4.
+Projections shown are: Manabe (1970), Rasool and Schneider (1971), Broecker (1975), Nordhaus (1977), Hansen et al., (1981, H81), Hansen et al. (1988, H88), Manabe and Stouffer (1993), along with the Energy Balance Model (EBM) projections from the FAR, SAR and TAR, and the multi-model mean projection using CMIP3 simulations of the Special Reports on Emission Scenarios (SRES) A1B scenario from AR4.
 H81 and H88 show most excpected scenarios 1 and B, respectively.
 See Hausfather et al. (2020) for more details of the projections.
 Further details on data sources and processing are available in the chapter data table (Table 1.SM.1).

 [END FIGURE 1.9 HERE]